 MEXICAN TEXAS.
 The Mexican war of independence (1810–21), one of the rebellions that erupted throughout Latin America to overthrow Spanish colonial rule, left Mexico with an array of problems that touched upon events in the far northern Mexican province of Texas.
 Economically, the country faced devastation in 1821.
 It stood in marked contrast to the rich colony that had promised great potential towards the end of the colonial era.
 Money barely circulated.
 Once-rich mines struggled to regain their former efficiency.
 Ranches and farms were no longer productive.
-With the economy in shambles, thousands faced unemployment.
 Entire areas experienced depopulation as people sought out a livelihood elsewhere.
-Moreover, differences over class distinctions split the nation as the landed gentry, the military, and church officials sought the preservation of the antebellum order, wherein they ruled alongside government.
-Additionally, many of the country's new leaders had had little prior experience in governing.
+Moreover, while social distinctions persisted, as the military and church officials sought the preservation of the colonial order, emerging commercial and local landed interests attempted to introduce liberal modes of governance based on United States and European models.

-In accordance with the National Colonization Law, the Federalist constituent legislature, meeting in Saltillo, passed the State Colonization Law of March 24, 1825.
-The legislature attempted to bring about the peopling of Coahuila and Texas, encourage the tilling of the soil and the growth of ranches, and facilitate commerce.
-It stated that Americans could settle in the state, though Mexicans were to have first choice of lands; that for a nominal payment a settler could receive as much as a league or sitio (4428.4 acres) of pastureland and a labor (177.1 acres) of land for cultivation; that immigrants were temporarily free of every kind of tax; and that newcomers had to take an oath promising to abide by the federal and state constitutions, to worship according to the Christian religion, and to display sound moral principles and good conduct.
+The Baron de Bastrop, who died before work on the state constitution was finished, served on the colonization committee, which produced the state colonization law of March 24, 1825, more than two years before the constitution appeared.
+The legislation attempted to bring about the peopling of Coahuila and Texas, encourage the tilling of the soil and the growth of ranches, and facilitate commerce.
+It stated that Americans could settle in the state, though Mexicans were to have first choice of lands; that for a nominal payment a settler could receive as much as a league or sitio (4428.4 acres) of land for grazing and cultivation; that immigrants were temporarily free of every kind of tax; and that newcomers had to take an oath promising to abide by the federal and state constitutions, to worship according to the Christian religion, and to display sound moral principles and good conduct.
 After accepting these terms and settling in Texas, immigrants earned the standing of naturalized Mexicans.
-The legislative provision addressing slavery was too ambiguous, and so the secretary of state at Saltillo declared that "What is not prohibited is to be understood as permitted."
-Foreigners seeking land in Texas could negotiate individually, but the more common method was to act through immigration agents (empresarios), who selected families, designated land where the newcomers could settle, and saw to the obedience of the laws.
-In compensation, the government would award these contracting parties five sitios and five labores for each 100 families brought and settled.
-Among the most prominent of these colonizers were Stephen F. Austin and Green DeWitt.
+The provision addressing slavery merely called on new settlers to conform to existing and future laws.

-By the mid-1820s Mexico began reconsidering its lenient immigration policy.
-Officials expressed consternation that some Americans squatted on lands without any formality and that most did not make a serious commitment to conform to the laws and traditions of their adopted land.
-The Americans, who were settled in the eastern part of the province, violated colonization statutes when convenient and imposed their own practices on local affairs.
-In 1826 the empresario Haden Edwardsqv went so far as to proclaim the Nacogdoches area an independent republic, the Republic of Fredonia (see FREDONIAN REBELLION).
+Even before Mexican independence, government officials had had difficulty controlling immigration into Texas.
+Pleas to the national government for the necessary resources to control the border went largely unheeded.
+The Americans, including an increasing number of squatters, who settled in the eastern part of the province, violated colonization statutes, imposed their own practices on local affairs, and came into conflict with the settled population and each other.
+In 1826 the empresario Haden Edwards, having been rebuffed in his effort to force preexisting settlers within the boundaries of his contract to present their land titles or pay him land fees, went so far as to proclaim the Nacogdoches area an independent republic, the Republic of Fredonia (see FREDONIAN REBELLION).
 Though the episode was short-lived, as even fellow empresarios denounced Edwards, the Mexican government came to fear that continued immigration might well produce secessionist sentiments among Anglo-Texans.

-In response to the troubles in Texas, the Centralists in Mexico City, who ousted the Federalists in late 1829 and espoused a strong central government patterned after the monarchist Spain of old, implemented the Law of April 6, 1830.
+Partly in response to the troubles in Texas, the national government organized a scientific and boundary commission under Gen. Manuel de Mier y Terán to survey conditions along the border with the United States.
+The commission spent almost a year in eastern Texas in 1828–29, during which Mier y Terán came to see only a major effort by the national government to control immigration, regulate trade, and deal effectively with the increasingly complex Indian situation (see “Republics of Mexico and Texas” in INDIANS) as necessary to retain the province.
+His report formed the basis of the Law of April 6, 1830, which was drafted by Lucas Alamán, minister of foreign affairs.
 The law voided those empresario contracts still not in compliance.
 It further curtailed immigration from the United States, although officials did permit continued settlement in the colonies of Austin and DeWitt because these two empresarios were ruled to have settled the required 100 families; in actuality, however, both had yet to fulfill their contracts.
 Military bases were to be established as a means of policing illegal immigration.
-Slaves, the law stipulated, were not to be imported from the United States, though blacks already in Texas would remain bondsmen.
+Slaves, the law stipulated, were not to be imported from the United States, though those already in Texas would remain enslaved.

-Among those inveighing against the Law of April 6 were Anglos, political leaders in Coahuila, and Tejano oligarchs who thought that inexpensive settlement from the United States portended the wealth of Texas.
+Among those inveighing against the Law of April 6 were Anglo-American settlers, political leaders in Coahuila, and Tejano oligarchs who thought that inexpensive settlement from the United States portended the wealth of Texas.
 Federalists in Coahuila and Texas had welcomed Anglos as a way of providing security from Indians, developing the cotton lands of Texas, and establishing prosperity through commerce.
 With more and more foreigners seeking to convert their land acquisitions into farmsteads, entrepreneurs in Texas and Coahuila foresaw the realization of their ambitious plan to develop the region.
 As commercial activity grew, they envisaged for themselves an economic network extending into Louisiana, Coahuila, and the far north of Mexico.
-But Anglo immigrants could be attracted only if they were permitted to use the Gulf ports, exempted from taxes, and offered other inducements.
-Coahuila's colonizing program of 1825 had offered such incentives.
+But Anglo immigrants could be attracted only if they were permitted to use the Gulf ports, exempted from taxes, allowed to continue introducing slaves, and offered other inducements.

 Among those upset with the anti-immigration policy outlined in the Law of April 6 were Anglo-Americans who attacked the military post at Anahuac in the summer of 1832.
 Their pretext was the arrest for sedition of the lawyer William Barret Travis by the Anahuac commander Col. John Davis Bradburn, an Anglo-American adventurer who belonged to the Centralist faction in Mexico.
 Fortunately, ranking military figures defused the crisis by reassigning Bradburn and releasing Travis and other inmates (see ANAHUAC DISTURBANCES).
 On June 13, 1832, the attackers issued the Turtle Bayou Resolutions, wherein they explained the attack as an expression of dissatisfaction with Bradburn, not the government in the interior.
 But Anglo volunteers and Mexican troops skirmished again at the battle of Velasco on June 26.
 As of 1832, however, the "War party"—as the radicals came to be labeled—lacked popular support; in fact many Anglo-Texan colonists branded them as adventurers.

-In early 1833 Antonio López de Santa Anna entered Mexico City and removed the Centralists.
+The disturbances in Texas took place within the broader context of a Federalist uprising against the Bustamante regime.
+By the end of 1832, the Federalists, led by Antonio López de Santa Anna, entered Mexico City and removed the Centralists.
+He won election to the presidency in March 1833, but almost immediately left Mexico City for his hacienda, leaving his more radical vice president, Valentín Gómez Farías to govern.
 The Federalist government then revoked the article in the Law of April 6, 1830, that curtailed immigration from the United States, and the Anglo-American influx resumed.
-But in May 1834 Santa Anna pronounced against his vice president, Valentín Gómez Farías, who, in Santa Anna's absence, had passed legislation that infringed on the prerogatives of the clergy, army officers, and privileged classes.
-Now turned Centralist, Santa Anna abrogated the Constitution of 1824 and called for a new congress composed of officials faithful to Centralist doctrine.
-In October 1835 the new congress disbanded legislatures and converted the states into departments governed by appointees of the president.
+But in May 1834 Santa Anna turned against Gómez Farías, who, in Santa Anna's absence, had passed legislation that infringed on the prerogatives of the clergy, army officers, and privileged classes.
+Now turned Centralist, Santa Anna’s return to the capital and began the dismantlement of the Federalist system.
+A new congress abrogated the Constitution of 1824 and in October 1835 disbanded the legislatures and converted the states into departments governed by appointees of the president.
 In effect, it established a Centralist state.
 The rise of the Centralists incited uprisings in such states as Zacatecas, though these were not independence movements.
-In Coahuila, meanwhile, the Federalists rejected Centralist orders, and in the spring of 1835 the legislature promulgated a law authorizing the governor to dispose of up to 400 leagues of land in order to raise the needed funds to meet the danger confronting federalism.
-Another decree permitted the distribution of 400 leagues to finance militia units to deal with threats from unfriendly Indian tribes.
-The Mexican commander in Bexar now feared that the Anglo-Texans would assemble an army against the government, and he called upon Santa Anna for reinforcements.

 At the end of the Mexican war of Independence the population of Texas numbered approximately 2,500.
 Throughout the 1820s the size of the immigrant population increased, then stagnated following the adoption of the Law of April 6, 1830.
 Settlers arrived nonetheless; in any case the law was nullified in 1834.
 That year Juan N. Almonte, sent by Mexico on an inspection tour of Texas, estimated the Anglo population at about 20,000.
 One historian estimates that the figure probably reflected a doubling of the Anglo population from four years previous.
 From the three towns that existed in 1821, the number of urban sites increased to twenty-one by 1835; almost all owed their founding to Anglo immigrants.
 Principal towns established by Americans included San Felipe de Austin, Gonzales, Velasco, Matagorda, Brazoria, San Augustine, and Liberty.